curedao/docs/README.md

 * Cohort raw data sets of grouped individuals
 * Interpreted data, scores, and recommendations
 * Generated insights and IP out of data analysis
-* Specifically aggregated data according to requested needs from buyers
+* Aggregated data based on the requested needs
-* Phenotypic, demographic, lifestyle, conditions, environmental context
+* Phenotypic, demographic, lifestyle, condition, and environmental contexts

-This feature can be used for exchanging data on marketplace applications or clinical trial platforms.
+This feature is used for exchanging data on marketplace applications or clinical trial platforms.

 ### Plugin Integrations